KingOfAxora/AxoraPrivacyPolicy.github.io/README.md

 # 4. Links to Other Sites

-This Service contains links to other sites (e.g., YouTube, Ko-fi/Buy Me a Coffee for voluntary donations).
+This Service contains links to other sites (e.g., YouTube, Buy Me a Coffee for voluntary donations).
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 Important: Donations are voluntary "peer-to-peer" support.
 No goods, services, or digital features are exchanged for these payments.